circleci/circleci-docs/jekyll/_cci2/hello-world.md

           - checkout
           - run: echo "hello world"
     ```
 The first image listed defines the execution environment for your build.
-So, this first image is where your 2.0 build will run because it is used for the primary container.
+The primary container, where your 2.0 build commands run, is created from this image.
 The steps check out the code in the project directory and run the `echo` command.

 3. Commit and push the changes.
 If you were already using CircleCI 1.0, a build is triggered on 2.0, and a 2.0 icon appears on the Builds page.
     ![First Green Build Screenshot]({{ site.baseurl }}/assets/img/docs/green_build.png)